Joshua-omolewa/docker_ETL_pipeline_project/README.md

 * Create a docker file name joshua_docker_file (make sure docker file is the same directory so other commands can execute)
 * Create docker image by runing this command `docker build -f joshua_docker_file . -t python_app:6.0`  using -t to create repository name and tag as 6.0
-* Create an instance of the docker image (Docker container) by  runing this command `docker run -v /home/dataengr/weclouddata_project2/wecloud_data_project2/input:/app/input -v /home/dataengr/weclouddata_project2/wecloud_data_project2/output:/app/output  python_app:6.0` -v is to mount by local drive to container to access the input data so my python script can acces the data
+* Create an instance of the docker image (Docker container) by  runing this command `docker run -v /home/dataengr/weclouddata_project2/wecloud_data_project2/input:/app/input -v /home/dataengr/weclouddata_project2/wecloud_data_project2/output:/app/output  python_app:6.0` -v is to mount by local drive to container to access the input data so my python script can acces the data.
+Using command `docker ps -a` to confirm container is runing.
 * Run the python script using this command `docker exec -it 54f0b5a77468  python3 py_script.py`
 * Execute the python script in the container using `docker exec -it jolly_hopper python3 py_script.py` jolly_hoper is container name ( or container id can be used)